-Upon receipt of a depository institution's (DI) currency deposit, the cash department within each Reserve Bank Office or cash depot will immediately verify the deposit and compare it to the DI's notification.
+Upon receipt of a depository institution's (DI) currency deposit, the Cash Services department within each Reserve Bank office or cash depot will immediately verify the deposit and compare it to the DI's notification.
 The deposit notification, which contains the institution's unique identifier and details of the deposit such as the total dollar amount and breakdown by denomination, can be in electronic or paper format.
 When this verification process is complete, the servicing Reserve Bank will pass credit to the DI's Federal Reserve account for the amount of the deposit.
 The deposit is then placed into vault storage until further processing is conducted by the Reserve Bank.

-Currency deposits are piece-counted by high-speed currency processing machines at Reserve Bank Offices on a first in-first out basis.
+Currency deposits are piece-counted by high-speed currency processing machines at Reserve Bank offices on a first in-first (FIFO) out basis.
 Notes are inspected for authenticity and fitness at a rate of approximately 100,000 notes per hour, and notes that are no longer fit for circulation are destroyed by the Federal Reserve.
 On average, approximately 15 percent of all currency notes deposited are destroyed because the notes do not meet fitness guidelines (PDF).
 Unfit notes usually consist of soiled, defaced, or torn notes.

 Counterfeit currency not previously detected by DIs is transferred to the U.S. Secret Service (Off-site).
-The DI's Federal Reserve account will be debited for the amount of counterfeit currency that was presented to the Reserve Bank Office.
+The DI's Federal Reserve account will be debited for the amount of counterfeit currency that was presented to the Reserve Bank office.

 Notes that are deemed fit for recirculation are packaged and stored in inventory until ordered by DIs.
 When currency is ordered, a debit is passed to the institution's Federal Reserve account for the amount of the order on the day that the currency is released by the Federal Reserve to an armored carrier.